X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies

-Better tracers of gas at T$\simeq 10^6$ K, are the He-like ions of oxygen and nitrogen, which represent about 90\% of their elements in T$\simeq 10^{5.6–6.2}$ K gas in collisional-ionization equilibrium (CIE), and whose main transitions lie in the soft X-ray band.
+A better tracer of gas at T$\simeq 10^6$ K, is the He-like ion of oxygen, which represent about 90--99\% of its element in T$\simeq 10^{5.6–6.2}$ K gas in collisional-ionization equilibrium (CIE; see \S \ref{appsec:ion-fractions}), and whose main transitions lie in the soft X-ray band.
 Pioneering single-target X-ray spectroscopic studies of these transitions from the halos of optimally-selected Lyman-Limit-Systems (low-ionization HI-metal absorbers with moderate column density: $16.2 \le$logN$_{HI}$(in cm$^{-2}$)$\le 19$: LLSs, hereinafter) have indeed been recently performed \citep{Mathur21}, but are hampered by the limited resolution and throughput of current X-ray spectrometers, and did not produce conclusive results.
-Detailed surveys of galaxy–high-ionization X-ray-absorber associations, comparable to low- or moderate-ionization FUV studies like the COS-Halos Survey \citep{Werk13} or the CGM2 Survey\citep{Tchernyshyov22}, will have to wait for the next generation of high-throughput X-ray spectrometers (e.g. the Athena-XIFU \cite{Barret18} or Arcus \cite{Smith20}; \cite{Wijers20}).
-In the meantime, exploiting the richness of the Chandra-LETG (Low Energy Transmission Grating, \cite{Brinkman00}) and XMM-Newton RGS (Reflection Grating Spectrometers, \cite{denHerder00}) archives and adopting “stacking” techniques to perform spectroscopy of optimally selected targets, is a viable alternative.
+Detailed surveys of galaxy–-high-ionization X-ray-absorber associations, comparable to low- or moderate-ionization FUV studies like the COS-Halos Survey \citep{Werk13} or the CGM2 Survey\citep{Tchernyshyov22}, will have to wait for the next generation of high-throughput X-ray spectrometers (e.g. the Athena-XIFU \cite{Barret18} or Arcus \cite{Smith20}; \cite{Wijers20}).
+In the meantime, exploiting the richness of the Chandra-LETG (Low Energy Transmission Grating, \cite{Brinkman00}) and XMM-Newton RGS (Reflection Grating Spectrometers, \cite{denHerder00}) archives and adopting “stacking” techniques (e.g. \cite{Orsolya19}, \cite{Ahoranta20,Ahoranta21}) to perform spectroscopy of optimally selected targets, is a viable alternative.